Balletie/homepage/albums/moestuin/index.md

 ##Replanting

-The courgette started getting too big, so we replanted them into bigger pots.
+The courgettes started getting too big, so we replanted them into bigger pots.
 It was a sunny day, but still a bit cold.

 ![Replanting in process.](replant.png)